FuriKuri/docker-best-practices/README.md

 ```
 For more detailed informations see [Secure Your Containers (rhelblog)](http://rhelblog.redhat.com/2016/10/17/secure-your-containers-with-this-one-weird-trick/).

+### Passing credentials and secrets
+Most applications have to handle with secrets and credentials.
+The most common way to pass secrets and credentials is to specitfy them as environment variables at container runtime.
+But if you do this, keep the following downside in mind:
+* If you commit the container the image will contains the secrets
+* With `docker inspect` the environment variables can be read out
+* Although squashing removes intermediate layers from the final image, secrets from those layers will still be present in the build cache

+For more detailed information, see [container best practices](http://docs.projectatomic.io/container-best-practices/#_passing_credentials_and_secrets).

 ## Application running within docker
 ### Logging to stdout
 To handle logs in your service easily, write all your logs to `stdout`.
 This uniform process makes it easy for the docker daemon to grab this stream.